DeepGraphLearning/torchprotein-site/_pages/tutorial_4.md

 solver.save("ResidueTypePrediction_ECToy.pth")
 ```

-# Finetuning on Downstream Task
+# Fine-tuning on Downstream Task

 We employ the protein functional terms prediction on the toy Enzyme Commission dataset as the downstream task.
 This task aims to predict whether a protein owns several specific functions, in which owning each function can be expressed by a binary label.